-After the initial insertRecipe request, the status of the Properties Drools Facts is as it is shown in step 1 in FIGURE 66.
+After the initial insertRecipe request, the status of the Properties Drools Facts is as it is shown in step 1 in FIGURE 83.
 The first rule that is triggered is the Sequence Decomposition rule for Seq1.
-The presence of the unverified qosbandwidth Property creates Properties of the same category and the same value for the three components Seq0, Link1, DisplayImage (step 2 in FIGURE 66).
+The presence of the unverified qosbandwidth Property creates Properties of the same category and the same value for the three components Seq0, Link1, DisplayImage (step 2 in FIGURE 83).
 Our goal is to verify the qosbandwidth Property of Seq1, and for this we need the Sequence Bandwidth Verification rules to run.
 In order the said rule to run for Seq0, we need an unverified qosbandwidth Property for Seq0 and verified qosbandwidth Properties for all the three components of Seq0, i.e. ImageCapturing, Link0 and ImageRecorder.
-The three verified Properties are provided by the initial insertRecipe request and the run of the previous rule created the unverified qosbandwidth Property for Seq0.
-The result of the rule is the verification of qosbandwidth Property for Seq0 (step 3 in FIGURE 66).
+The three verified Properties are provided by the initial insertRecipe request and the run of the previous rule created the unverified qosbandwidth Property for Seq0 (step 3 in FIGURE 83).